Simulation-assisted learning of open quantum systems: The Learning Framework for Parameter Identification of Lindbladians

-Although in practice the trace-preserving property can be ensured by simple scaling, the completely positive property is often destroyed by classical ODE methods \cite{cao2021structure}.
 The equivalence between the QME \eqref{eq: lindblad} and \cref{eq: psi2rho} is the key ingredient for constructing an approximation of the QME that preserves the CP property.
 As a quick demonstration, we first consider a time discretization of the stochastic Schr\"odinger equation \eqref{eq:SSE} by the semi-implicit Euler method \cite{kloeden2011numerical}.
 Toward this end, we define numerical time steps, $\tau_m=m\delta t, m= 0, 1, \cdots, M$, and an approximate wave function $\ket{\psi_m}$,

 It is important to point out that the step size $\delta t$ is a numerical parameter, and it can be much smaller than the measurement time $\Delta t.$ In order for the simulation to produce expectations at the same time steps as the experiments, choose $\delta t$ such that,